Houthis: Abuse of women and girls

 The United Nations Human Rights Council published a report covering the period July 2019 to June 2020, which contained evidence of the Houthis' recruitment of boys as young as seven years old and the recruitment of 34 girls aged between 13 and 17 years of age, to act as spies, recruiters of other children, guards, medics, and members of a female fighting force.
 Twelve girls suffered sexual violence, arranged marriages, and child marriages as a result of their recruitment.

-Under Houthi controlled areas women have been blocked from travelling without a mahram (male guardian) even for essential healthcare.
-This also affected humanitarian operations by the United Nations in Yemen forcing female staff to office jobs.
-The Houthis use allegations of prostitution as a tool for public defamation against Yemeni women including those in the diaspora engaged in politics, civil society or human rights activism alongside threats to individuals and families.
-Women in detention are sexually assaulted and have been subjected to virginity tests and are often blocked from access to essential goods.
-Torture of female detainees is also carried out by the Zaynabiyat, the Female police wing of the Houthis.
+Under Houthi-controlled areas, women have been blocked from travelling without a mahram (male guardian) even for essential healthcare.
+This also affected humanitarian operations by the United Nations in Yemen, forcing female staff to office jobs.
+The Houthis use allegations of prostitution as a tool for public defamation against Yemeni women, including those in the diaspora engaged in politics, civil society, or human rights activism, alongside threats to individuals and families.
+Detained women have been sexually assaulted, subjected to virginity tests, and often blocked from accessing essential goods.
+Torture of female detainees is also carried out by the Zaynabiyat, the Houthi female police wing.

-UN Panel of Experts on Yemen discovered instances of Houthi rape of female detainees to "purify" them, as a punishment, or to coerce confessions.
-The Panel documented cases where Houthis forced detained women to become sex slaves that also collect information for the Houthis.
-Documented instances include in 2021 where a female detainee was forced to have sexual intercourse with multiple men at Houthi detention centers as part of her preparation to be forced as a sex slave for important clients while also obtaining information.
-The Panel also received information of another detainee who was forced to become a prostitute to gather information for the Houthis in return for their release and another similar instance had been documented in 2019.
-This have also resulted in women who had been detained by Houthis being ostracized by society and one instance where the woman was killed by her family for bringing shame upon the family.

-Anadolu Agency reported of Yemen-based rights groups documenting 1,181 violations against women committed by Houthis from 2017 to 2020.
+Anadolu Agency reported on Yemen-based rights groups documenting 1,181 violations against women committed by Houthis from 2017 to 2020.
 Yemeni activist Samira Abdullah al-Houry was held in a Houthi jail for three months and gave numerous interviews after her release on alleged torture and rape by Houthi guards.
 Her testimony contributed to UN Security Council sanctions being imposed on two Houthi security officials in February 2021.
-It was later alleged that she admitted some of her testimony was untrue and she had embellished claims at the request of Saudi officials.
+It was later alleged that she admitted some of her testimony was untrue, and she had embellished claims at the request of Saudi officials.

 Abuse of LGBTQ+ people

-According to Amnesty International on 9 February 2024, two Houthi-run courts in Yemen sentenced 48 individuals either to death, flogging or prison over charges related to same-sex conduct in the past month.
+According to Amnesty International on 9 February 2024, two Houthi-run courts in Yemen sentenced 48 individuals either to death, flogging, or prison over charges related to same-sex conduct in the past month.